Recent Tube

 In the small town of Delano, about 30 miles north of Bakersfield there is said to be a spirit of a woman who haunts Browning Road.
 No one who the girl really is, but there are stories that she was a young woman who was crossing the street early one morning when she was struck by a car and killed instantly.
 It's said that if you drive down the road that sometimes you can see her standing on the side, as if she's waiting to cross.
 There have even been reports of her actually appearing in the backseat of several vehicles, undoubtedly terrifying the driver.

 Phantom hitchhiker stories have been around for centuries.
 And for some reason it was always some desolate road that the ghost chose to haunt.
 In the case of the Browning Road ghost, the woman seems to haunt the road she was killed on?
-All I know is that the legend is active as I found a Facebook page dedicated just to the legend itself.
-You can find it here.
+The legend is so well known that at one time there was an active Facebook group for people to report their sightings.
+Sadly it is no longer available.

 Another interesting note.
 I was exploring the Google Streetview of the stretch of road that is said to be haunted.
 I noticed a roadside memorial.
 Hard to say if this is for the ghost of a woman or for someone else, but usually these are only at places where someone has died and I found that interesting.